Bovada US Open Betting Welcome Offer: $750 in Golf Free Bets

 Bovada US Open Golf Betting Offer — 75% Deposit Bonus Up To $750

-It’s the 123rd edition of the US Open golf major this week.
+It’s the 123rd edition of the US Open golf major this week in California.
 The action gets going on Thursday June 15 and runs to Sunday June 18, when we’ll find out who the latest golfer will be to win this $20 million event.

 Those yet to register with Bovada can claim a 75% first deposit bonus all the way up to $750 ready for the US Open golf action this week.